boyerlindquist/airflow-pipeline/README.md

-# ETL Censor Log to PostgreSQL
+# ETL webserver log to PostgreSQL

 This repository demonstrates an **ETL (Extract, Transform, Load)** pipeline using **Apache Airflow**.
 The pipeline processes web server log data, extracts relevant information, transforms the data, and loads it into a **PostgreSQL database**.
 This project aims to showcase how to orchestrate and automate data workflows using Airflow.